Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Isabelle Components for ODEs and Orbits

-We have shown that these definitions generalise those for dynamical systems by instantiating them to the parameters of the locale $\isa{local{\isacharunderscore}flow}$.
-The $\top$-guarded orbital of $f$ along $T$ in $s$ then becomes the standard orbit of $s$, and its $G$-guarded version is the set in Lemma~\ref{P:g-orbit-props}.
+We have shown that their counterparts from dynamical systems are special cases by instantiating our definitions to the parameters of the locale $\isa{local{\isacharunderscore}flow}$.
+Hence, the $\top$-guarded orbital of $f$ along $T$ in $s$ becomes the standard orbit of $s$, and its $G$-guarded version is the set in Lemma~\ref{P:g-orbit-props}.

 \begin{isabellebody} \isanewline \isacommand{context}\isamarkupfalse \ local{\isacharunderscore}flow\isanewline \isakeyword{begin} \isanewline \isanewline \isacommand{definition}\isamarkupfalse\ orbit {\isacharcolon}{\isacharcolon} {\isachardoublequoteopen}{\isacharprime}a\ {\isasymRightarrow}\ {\isacharprime}a\ set{\isachardoublequoteclose}\ {\isacharparenleft}{\isachardoublequoteopen}{\isasymgamma}\isactrlsup {\isasymphi}{\isachardoublequoteclose}{\isacharparenright}\isanewline \ \ \isakeyword{where}\ {\isachardoublequoteopen}{\isasymgamma}\isactrlsup {\isasymphi}\ s\ {\isacharequal}\ g{\isacharunderscore}orbital\ f\ {\isacharparenleft}{\isasymlambda}s{\isachardot}\ True{\isacharparenright}\ T\ S\ {\isadigit{0}}\ s{\isachardoublequoteclose}\isanewline \isanewline \isacommand{lemma}\isamarkupfalse \ orbit{\isacharunderscore}eq{\isacharbrackleft}simp{\isacharbrackright}{\isacharcolon}\ {\isachardoublequoteopen}s\ {\isasymin}\ S{\isachardoublequoteclose} {\isasymLongrightarrow}\ {\isachardoublequoteopen}{\isasymgamma}\isactrlsup {\isasymphi}\ s\ {\isacharequal}\ {\isacharbraceleft}{\isasymphi}\ t\ s {\isacharbar}t{\isachardot}\ t\ {\isasymin}\ T{\isacharbraceright}{\isachardoublequoteclose}\isanewline \ \ $\langle \isa{proof}\rangle$\isanewline